-Tim has extensive experience in the areas of business and commercial litigation with particular emphasis on manufacturing, supply chain, automotive, business, non-compete/trade secret, and sales representative disputes.
+Tim is co-chair of the Firm's Business Litigation Practice Group.
+He is also a member of the Litigation Department.
+Tim has extensive experience in the areas of business and commercial litigation with particular emphasis on non-compete/trade secret, manufacturing, supply chain, automotive, business, and sales representative disputes.
+Tim has litigated non-compete, non-disclosure and trade secret matters in nearly every industry and across the United States, including successful results in state and federal courts of appeal.
 He has represented Tier I and Tier II automotive suppliers on a wide range of legal matters, including tooling disputes and supplier disputes involving pricing and commercial terms.
-Tim has litigated non-compete, non-disclosure, and trade secret matters in nearly every industry.
-Tim also litigates matters involving data security and data privacy, including matters involving wire fraud and ransomware, across the country, and advises clients in efforts to resolve these matters short of litigation.
+Tim also litigates matters involving data security and data privacy, including matters involving wire fraud, ransomware and class action defense.

 Tim also has experience defending privately held corporations in shareholder oppression disputes, defense a company’s individual directors and officers, and defense of companies in ERISA benefits litigation.

 Tim earned a J.D. from Wayne State University, graduating magna cum laude as part of the Order of the Coif in 2005.
 He received a B.A. from Aquinas College, graduating magna cum laude in 2002.

 - Regularly advises manufacturing clients in issues related to the supply of parts both up and down the supply chain.
 This includes analysis of purchase orders and supply agreements to determine the best strategy to meet the clients goals, and the litigation of supply disputes when a resolution cannot be achieved.

 - Successfully obtained preliminary and permanent injunctive relief and monetary damages while enforcing non-competition agreements in a variety of industries.

 - Represented automotive clients in commercial disputes related to product recalls.